lfloris/openshift-dev-training/Labs/Lab09-Helm3/helm-deployment-ex-1.md

 Once the changes have been made, our Helm application templates are now ready for testing and packaging.

 Before packaging the application and deploying to OpenShift, it's a good idea to use the `helm lint` command.
-The Helm linter will run the application through the templating engine and look for anomolies between the values and your template definitions, and display any errors found.
+The Helm linter will run the application through the templating engine and look for anomalies between the values and your template definitions, and display any errors found.
 The run the linter, change directory to the parent directory (using `cd ..` or similar) and run `helm lint <chart-dir>`.
 If there are any errors, correct them and re-run the lint command until you receive the message `1 chart(s) linted, no failures`

 Run `helm lint` on your application directory to check for errors.